-Ford Buckeye Arizona 2025 Section 179 Vehicle Deduction Overview Guide
+Ford Buckeye Arizona Section 179 Vehicle Deduction Overview Guide

 What Is the Section 179 Deduction & Who Does It Benefit?

-Section 179 of the IRS tax code allows businesses to immediately deduct the full purchase price of qualifying company equipment rather than depreciating the cost over several years.
+Section 179 of the IRS tax code allows businesses to deduct the full purchase price of qualifying company equipment rather than depreciating the cost over several years.
 These immediate tax savings free up capital so businesses can invest, improve cash flow, and expand.
 Section 179 is different from, but can be used in conjunction with, bonus depreciation.

 - Maximum Section 179 deduction limits and phase-out thresholds are permanently indexed for inflation and adjusted annually.